-Dogs in pain have shown changes including
+Dogs that were previously in pain have shown these changes

 - reduced inflammation

-- easier movement
+- easier movement, and

-- and an apparent reduction in discomfort
+- an apparent reduction in discomfort

-Ice baths can be a little more uncomfortable for our canine friends, but they can also be hugely advantageous for a dog in pain.
-Just 15 minutes in an ice bath shows intra-articular temperature drops of 20.2 degrees on average, which has been shown to be very effective minimising pain and discomfort.
+Ice baths can be a little more uncomfortable for our canine friends, but they can also be hugely beneficial for a dog in pain.
+Just 15 minutes in an ice bath shows intra-articular temperature drops of 20.2 degrees on average, which has been shown to be very effective at minimising pain and discomfort.